 Welcome to our 'For Parents' page.
 We will use this page to update you on topical educational news, a regular 'blog' from our staff members and key information from each nursery setting.
-We would also encourage you to read the monthly newsletters which will contain more detailed information.

 Early Years Providers and Reception Classes have to follow a structure of learning, development and care for children from birth to five years old.
 This is called the Early Years Foundation Stage (EYFS) and it enables your child to learn through a range of activities.